The GSVD: Where are the ellipses?, Matrix Trigonometry, and more: GSVD Applications and their Geometric Interpretations

 This is a geometrical derivation of an idea and algorithm presented by Park and others \cite{howland2003structure} with a minimization approach.
 In their algorithm $G$ can be derived efficiently as the first $k-1$ columns of the $Q$ from the GSVD, and the authors point out that the GSVD idea is robust even in the case of too little data.

-\section{The Jacobi Ensemble from Random Matrix Theory is a GSVD}
+\subsection{The Jacobi Ensemble from Random Matrix Theory is a GSVD}

 Classical random matrix theory centers are Hermite, Laguerre, and Jacobi ensembles.
-Historically, they are presented in eigenvalue format, but we have argued that the eigenvalue, svd, gsvd formats, respectively, are mathematically more natural providing simpler derviations and clearer insights.
+Historically, they are presented in eigenvalue format, but we have argued that the eigenvalue, SVD, GSVD formats, respectively, are mathematically more natural providing simpler derivations and clearer insights.
 Suppose we have two Gaussian random matrices $A$ ($m_1\times n$) and $B$ ($m_2 \times n$) with $m_1 \geqslant n$ and $m_2 \geqslant n$.
-For example, \texttt{A=randn(m1,n)} and \texttt{B=randn(m2,n)} using common technical computing notation.
+For example, \texttt{A=randn(m1,n)} and \texttt{B=randn(m2,n)} using Julia notation.
 The so-called \emph{MANOVA matrix} (Multivariate Analysis of Variance) is defined to be

 or in the symmetric form $(A'A+B'B)^{-1/2}A'A(A'A+B'B)^{-1/2}.$ The eigenvalues are the squares of the cosines ($c_i^2$) and are jointly distributed as~\cite{muirhead}

 where $a_1 = \frac{\beta}{2}m_1, a_2 = \frac{\beta}{2}m_2$ and $p=1 + \frac{\beta}{2}(n-1)$,